melodyazimi/Stress-Detection/README.md

 ## Data
-The dataset used in the script is from the University of Siegen under the name WESAD (Multimodal Dataset for Wearable Stress and Affect Detection).
+The dataset used in the script is from the University of Siegen under the name WESAD (Multimodal Dataset for Wearable Stress and Affect Detection) : https://ubicomp.eti.uni-siegen.de/home/datasets/icmi18/

 It is a publically available dataset for wearable stress and affect detection that includes the following sensors: blood volume pulse, electrocardiogram, electrodermal activity, electromyogram, respiration, body temperature, and three-axis acceleration.